Mekdelawit1/SQL/README.md

 # Mekdelawit's SQL Portfolio

 ## Welcome to my SQL Portfolio!
-This code repository contains examples of SQL I've written and worked on.
+This code repository contains a collection of SQL code examples i've crafted.
+Feel free to browse through and don't hesitate to reach out if you have any questions.